Diplomatic Sales Tax Exemption Cards

 6. The purchaser must sign and date the Certificate.

-The Office of Foreign Missions advises all foreign missions, international organizations, and individuals that are either assigned or plan to travel to the states listed at the beginning of this notice, to make photocopies of the Streamlined Sales Tax Agreement Exemption Certificate.
+The Office of Foreign Missions advises all foreign missions, international organizations, and individuals that are either assigned or plan to travel to the states listed at the beginning of this notice, to make photocopies of the .

-If there are questions or concerns about this new procedure, please contact OFM’s Tax & Customs Program by telephone at (202) 895-3500, extension 2, or by electronic mail at firstname.lastname@example.org.
+If there are questions or concerns about this new procedure, please contact OFM’s Tax & Customs Program at email@example.com.